A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Methodology

-\textbf{Residual Communication Module (RCM).} According to the IFM, the degradation can be considered as the outcome caused by both the transmission and the ambient light.
-In this situation, the T-stream and A-stream will learn some common features.
+\textbf{Residual Communication Module (RCM).} According to the revised IFM \cite{revised_IFM}, the degradation can be considered as the outcome caused by both the transmission and the ambient light.
+In this situation, the backscatter signal transmission estimation stream and the ambient light estimation stream will learn some common features.
 Therefore, the feature exchange between both the streams is likely to boost the training of each stream.
 Recently, the complementary action of CNNs and Transformers has been shown \cite{conformer}.
 We are inspired to propose the RCM for the sake of bridging the two streams.
-Specifically, the tokens produced by a block in the A-stream are folded into a set of feature maps while the feature maps generated by a block of the encoder of the T-stream are downsampled to the shape of these maps.
+Specifically, the tokens produced by a block in the A-stream are folded into a set of feature maps while the feature maps generated by a block of the encoder of the B-stream are downsampled to the shape of these maps.
 Then both sets of maps are concatenated along the channel dimension and are fed into a convolutional layer.
 Finally, the resultant maps are split into two sets along the channel dimension.
 Each set is added with the original feature maps of the related stream.

-\subsection{IFM-Inspired Semi-Supervised Learning Framework}
+\subsection{IFM-Inspired Semi-supervised Learning Framework}